Benoit3/Diematic_to_MQTT/README.md

 - no possibility to use without issue temporary freezing mode
 - pump power stays at 100% when all pumps are off

+<h3>Diematic4 iSystem Compatibility</h3>

+Basic compatibility has been enabled for Diematic4.
+You can select Diematic4 in the configuration file and test.
+Consult HA forum for more details
 <h3>Experience return</h3>

 [Here](https://community.home-assistant.io/t/de-dietrich-diematic-modbus-to-mqtt-interface/363086/27?u=benoits) is an interesting application to monitor gaz consumption and level inside a gaz tank